vtex-apps/release-notes/week25-2019/compatibility-with-microsoft-edge-browser.md

 ## What has changed

-Previously, a store built using the Store Framework v2 wouldn't run properly on the Microsoft Edge browser.
+Previously, a store built on Store Framework v2 wouldn't run properly on the Microsoft Edge browser.

 ## Key Advantage